kantologist/kantologist.github.io/posts/my-first-blog-post/index.rst

 4. etc

-I believe this would be an interesting experience for me and for potential friends.
+I believe this would be an interesting experience for me and my potential friends.